Lightning-AI/pytorch-lightning/README.md

 [MNIST on TPUs](https://colab.research.google.com/drive/1-_LKx4HwAxl5M6xPJmqAAu444LTDQoa3)

 ## What is it?
 Lightning is a way to organize your PyTorch code to decouple the science code from the engineering.
-It's more of a style-guide than a framework.
+It's more of a PyTorch style-guide than a framework.

 In Lightning, you organize your code into 3 distinct categories: